 If you are wondering what old, saggy skin looks like, here are some pointers for you:

-- Fine lines appear around your eyes.
+- Fine lines and wrinkles start appearing around your eyes.

 - There is sagging around the eyes, jawline, and neck.